PravartanShinde/Customer-Churn-Business-Analysis-SQL/README.md

 - Average-based metrics were used throughout the analysis; future work could incorporate median-based comparisons and distributional analysis for variables that may be skewed.

 ---
+## 🚀 Future Improvements

+- Compare mean and median for potentially skewed variables.
+- Assess the impact of outliers on average-based metrics.
+- Perform data quality checks for missing and duplicate records.
+- Extend the analysis with statistical significance testing where appropriate.

 # 🎯 Conclusion